jonnonz1/nz-statute-book/acts/public/1982/official-information-act-1982.md

     (l) does not include any evidence, submissions, or other information given or made to— (i) the Judicial Conduct Commissioner, the Deputy Judicial Conduct Commissioner, or a Judicial Conduct Panel, in relation to any matter under the Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004; or
-      (ii) the Judicial Complaints Lay Observer; and (m) does not include information provided to the Government Statistician solely for research by or on behalf of an individual or an organisation (as defined in section 6 of the Data and Statistics Act 2022).
+      (ii) the Judicial Complaints Lay Observer; and (m) does not include information provided to the Government Statistician solely for research by or on behalf of an individual or an organisation (as defined in section 6 of the Data and Statistics Act 2022); and
+    (n) does not include any working document or internal record, or any other information, document, or other thing, that is created by a person specified in section 37(1)﻿(a) to (f) of the Inspector-General of Defence Act 2023 in the course of an investigation or assessment under that Act.
   - **Ombudsmen** means the Ombudsmen holding office under the Ombudsmen Act 1975
   - **Oranga Tamariki system** has the meaning given in section 9 of the Oversight of Oranga Tamariki System Act 2022
   - **organisation** means—